Rock County Court Records

 WisconsinCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourts.us are subject to the Terms of Service and Privacy Notice.

-Rock County, located in southern Wisconsin along the Illinois border, is home to a judicial system that processes thousands of case filings each year across criminal, civil, family, and probate matters.
-The county seat is Janesville, where the Rock County Courthouse serves as the primary hub for court operations.
-Whether you are a party to a lawsuit, an attorney conducting research, a journalist, or a member of the public seeking case information, understanding how to navigate the county’s court record systems can save considerable time and effort.
-This guide covers the key methods for searching, requesting, and obtaining court records in Rock County.
+Rock County sits in southern Wisconsin along the Illinois border, and its courts process thousands of case filings every year — criminal, civil, family, and probate.
+The county seat is Janesville, where the Rock County Courthouse handles the bulk of court operations.
+Whether you're a party to a case, an attorney doing research, a journalist, or simply a member of the public trying to find case information, knowing how to navigate the county's court record systems will save you real time and effort.
+This guide walks through the key ways to search, request, and obtain court records in Rock County.

 How to Look Up a Court Case in Rock County?